-For the past six months we have been partnering with the city of Minneapolis on Mayor Hodges' “Talking is Teaching” campaign, which focuses on the importance of early literacy.
+Starting in 2016, Reach Out and Read Minnesota has been partnering with the city of Minneapolis on Mayor Hodges' “Talking is Teaching” campaign, which focuses on the importance of early literacy.
 Our goal has been to make Minneapolis a “Bookend City,” one in which every single clinic in the city that provides well child exams has a top notch Reach Out and Read program.
 Achieving Bookend status is a milestone; it is not easy or simple to achieve.
 We are excited to announce that we have received support to work specifically on this effort in the coming year!

 “Grotto Foundation’s Board of Directors is excited to partner with Reach Out and Read as they build on their outstanding momentum to expand their programming to 100% of primary health clinics in Minneapolis," Sonja Moore, Grotto's Executive Director recently announced.
 "Because this high-quality literacy program focuses on consistent implementation in every clinic and has shown solid outcomes in working with parents to teach the value of reading to young children, we are pleased to support their efforts to reach every family with young children in the city.”
 Grotto Foundation, Inc. is a family foundation that seeks to build community, support families and promote understanding and respect for others.